Perturbative quantum Monte Carlo method for nuclear physics: SUPPLEMENTAL MATERIAL

 Besides the short-range contact terms, we also need a long-range one-pion-exchange potential (OPEP).
 Recently a semi-local momentum space regularized chiral potential was developed up to fifth order \cite{Reinert2018}.
 This regularization method is more convenient than other choices for lattice simulations.
-In momentum space we have
+The OPEP we used is given in the last line of Eq.~(14).
+The constant $C_{\pi}^{\prime}$ is defined as